tutorial

 </launch>

-Now you can start all nodes, the Foxglove bridge connection, and Foxglove Studio with a single command.
+Now you can start all nodes, the Foxglove bridge connection, and Foxglove with a single command.

 Stay in touch